Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for the Wald Tests without CRVE

-Several remarks are in order.
-First, Assumption \ref{assumption: 3}(i) requires (overall) strong identification for $\beta_n$.
-Second, Assumption \ref{assumption: 3}(ii)(1) states that if there is only \textit{one endogenous variable}, no further restrictions are required.
+\begin{rem} Assumption \ref{assumption: 3}(i) requires (overall) strong identification for $\beta_n$.
+Assumption \ref{assumption: 3}(ii)(1) states that if there is only \textit{one endogenous variable}, no further restrictions are required.
 A single endogenous variable is the leading case in empirical applications involving IV regressions.
-In fact, 101 out of 230 specifications in \citeauthor{Andrews-Stock-Sun(2019)}'s (\citeyear{Andrews-Stock-Sun(2019)}) sample and 1,087 out of 1,359 in \citeauthor{Young(2021)}'s (\citeyear{Young(2021)}) sample has one endogenous regressor and one IV. \cite{lee2021} find that among 123 papers published in \textit{AER} between 2013 and 2019 that include IV regressions, 61 employ single instrumental variable (just-identified) regressions.
-They point out that the single-IV case ``includes applications such as randomized trials with imperfect compliance (estimation of LATE, \cite{Imbens_Angrist_1994}), fuzzy regression discontinuity designs (see discussion in \cite{Lee_Lemieux_2010}), and fuzzy regression kink designs (see discussion in \cite{Card_et_al_2015})." \cite{Angrist2021one} also point out that ``most studies using IV (including \cite{Angrist(1990)} and \cite{Angrist-Krueger(1991)}) report just-identified IV estimates computed with a single instrument."\footnote{In our empirical application, we revisit the influential study by \cite{ADH2013}, which also has only one IV.} In addition, Assumption \ref{assumption: 3}(ii)(1) further allows for the case of single endogenous regressor and multiple IVs.
-Third, Assumption \ref{assumption: 3}(ii)(2) is needed if we have \textit{multiple endogenous variables}.
-The condition is similar to that in \citet[Assumption 2(iii)]{Canay-Santos-Shaikh(2020)}, which restricts the type of heterogeneity of the within-cluster Jacobian matrices.
-However, it is still weaker than restrictions assumed in the literature for cluster-robust Wald tests with few clusters.
-For example, \cite{Bester-Conley-Hansen(2011)} and \cite{Hwang(2020)} provide asymptotic approximations that are based on $t$ and $F$ distributions for the Wald statistics with CCE.
-The conditions in their papers require the within-cluster Jacobian matrices to have the same limit for all clusters (i.e., Assumption \ref{assumption: 3}(ii)(2) to hold with $a_j=1$ for all $j \in J$).\footnote{For example, see \citet[Assumptions 3 and 4]{Bester-Conley-Hansen(2011)} and \citet[Assumptions 4 and 5]{Hwang(2020)} for details.} They also impose that the cluster sizes are approximately equal for all clusters and the cluster-level scores in Assumption \ref{assumption: 1}(ii) have the same normal limiting distribution for all clusters, which are not necessary for the wild bootstrap.
-Finally, Assumption \ref{assumption: 3} will not be needed for the bootstrap AR tests in Section \ref{subsec: boot-robust}, as they require neither strong identification nor homogeneity conditions.
+In fact, 101 out of 230 specifications in \citeauthor{Andrews-Stock-Sun(2019)}'s (\citeyear{Andrews-Stock-Sun(2019)}) sample and 1,087 out of 1,359 in \citeauthor{Young(2021)}'s (\citeyear{Young(2021)}) sample has one endogenous regressor and one IV. \cite{lee2021} find that among 123 papers published in \textit{AER} between 2013 and 2019 that include IV regressions, 61 employ single-IV regressions.\footnote{They point out that the single-IV case ``includes applications such as randomized trials with imperfect compliance (estimation of LATE, \cite{Imbens_Angrist_1994}), fuzzy regression discontinuity designs (see discussion in \cite{Lee_Lemieux_2010}), and fuzzy regression kink designs (see discussion in \cite{Card_et_al_2015})."} \cite{Angrist2021one} also point out that ``most studies using IV (including \cite{Angrist(1990)} and \cite{Angrist-Krueger(1991)}) report just-identified IV estimates computed with a single instrument."\footnote{In our empirical application, we revisit the influential study by \cite{ADH2013}, which also has only one IV.} Assumption \ref{assumption: 3}(ii)(1) further allows for the case of single endogenous regressor and multiple IVs. \end{rem}